Sinan Savaskan: Music career

 Savaskan was a member of the London Musicians Collective, and was the composer of the title track of the organisation's first recording in 1981.

 In May 2002, BBC Radio 3 "Between the Ears" programme featured Sinan Savaskan and his Symphony No. 3 La Rosa Enflorece and the English Cadence in a programme entitled "The Rise and Fall of The English Cadence" presented by Jeremy Summerly and produced by Antony Pitts.

 In October 2007, BBC Radio 3 celebrated its 40th year.
 Savaskan's Second Symphony, The Age of Analysis, was featured as one of the ten most memorable pieces on Hear and Now's "40 Years of Radio 3: Two Programmes Marking 40 Years of Radio 3 and Its Relationship with New Classical Music".

-Until 2019, Savaskan was Head of Department for Academic Music at Westminster School, where he instituted a new music programme and taught many composers and instrumentalists in modern classical concert music who now follow successful careers, and a number who moved into the popular music sphere (including Mika, Dido and Sub Focus).
+Until 2019, Savaskan was Head of Department for Academic Music at Westminster School, where he instituted a new music programme and taught many composers and instrumentalists in modern classical concert music who now follow successful careers, including Christian Mason, Alexander Ho, Alexander Shelley, Alexander Campkin, Edmund Jolliffe; and a number who moved into the popular music sphere (including Mika, Dido, Grace Chatto and Neil Amin-Smith of Clean Bandit, and Sub Focus).

 Honours

 Savaskan won the 1988 Dio Fund Award of Arts Council of Great Britain for Composition with his quartet for saxophones, The Street, originally commissioned and premiered by John Harle with his Myrha Saxophone Quartet.

 Savaskan received a 1998 Foundation for Contemporary Arts Grants to Artists Award.

 The BBC selected this work as one of its entries in the 1999 Unesco International Rostrum of Composers.

 In December 2015, he won the prestigious British Composer Award, organised by the British Academy of Composers, Songwriters and Authors and BBC Radio 3.
 Module 60 of his epic cycle Many Stares Through Semi-Nocturnal Zeiss-Blink was selected by the jury as the winner of the Large Chamber Music category.
-In August 2020, he received a major grant from the PRSF (Performing Right Society Foundation, UK to write a major work to be recorded and published by the Métier Recordings.
+In August 2020, he received a major grant from the PRSF (Performing Right Society Foundation, UK to write a major work to be recorded and published by the Métier Recordings).

 Theatrical work

-Sinan Savaskan was the Music Director and Composer for Oedipus Rex, University of Cambridge's triennial production performed entirely in classical Greek at Performances at Arts Theatre, Cambridge, 11–16 October 2004; featuring a production team including Director Annie Castledine and Royal National Theatre's Designer Stephen Brimson-Lewis.
+Sinan Savaskan was the music director and Composer for Oedipus Rex, University of Cambridge's triennial production performed entirely in classical Greek at Performances at Arts Theatre, Cambridge, 11–16 October 2004; featuring a production team including Director Annie Castledine and Royal National Theatre's Designer Stephen Brimson-Lewis.
 The event is held once every three years as the Cambridge Greek Play and is a tradition which started in 1882, often involving music commissioned by well-known composers of the day: R. Vaughan Williams, Parry, Wood, Stanford among them.

 His other music for the theatre in recent years includes Aristophanes' Lysistrata, The Birds, and The Frogs; Euripides' The Trojan Women; Sophocles' Philoctetes and Oedipus at Colonus; Plautus' The Rope; Molière's The Miser; Shakespeare's Pericles; Claudel's Partage de Midi; and Terence's Phormio and Adelphoe.